Dear Business – We’re disappointed. Signed, Generation Next.

 The lines between temporary and permanent are blurring.
 The whole fabric of business and work is changing.
 Flexibility, mobility, adaptability, responsibility are becoming the essential business buzzwords.
 A commitment to continually reviewing and renewing, to fostering a culture of life-long learning, will distinguish those businesses and individuals that thrive from those that just survive.

 Want to reframe your career or business for the future of work?
-It’s not too late to enrol in our Master of Technological Futures.
+It’s not too late to enroll in our Master of Technological Futures.
 Gen 6 starts on 6 November.